pal1000/mesa-dist-win/buildscript/readme.md

 `#define LP_USE_TEXTURE_CACHE 1`

 You can also enable S3TC texture cache by applying a patch included in this repository in `patches/s3tc.patch` to Mesa3D source code if you have git installed.
-Browse in Command Prompt to Mesa3D source code, then use `git apply` command with the location of the patch file as parametter.
+This build script will try to apply it automatically.
+To apply manually, browse in Command Prompt to Mesa3D source code, then use `git apply` command with the location of the patch file as parametter.

 This will improve S3 texture compression performance significantly.